panther-labs/panther-content-template/README.md

 ## Publish as a content library
-If you want to make your `panther_config` based content available to other repositories, you can do so by publishing to [PyPi](pypi.org) or another PIP-based pacakge host.
+If you want to make your `panther_sdk` based content available to other repositories, you can do so by publishing to [PyPi](pypi.org) or another PIP-based pacakge host.
 As with any published PIP package, you will have to include configuration to do so.
 See [Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/) for more details.
 You can refer to the source code of [panther-utils](https://github.com/panther-labs/panther-utils) for a Panther-provided example of doing this.